-In addition to his exisiting posts, he was previously Music Director of the the San Francisco Symphony, the Minnesota Orchestra, the Hong Kong Philharmonic Orchestra, the Rotterdam Philharmonic and Sydney Symphony orchestras.
+De Waart holds a number of current guest conductor roles, including appearances with the Netherlands Radio Philharmonic Orchestra.
+In addition to his existing posts, de Waart was previously Music Director of the San Francisco Symphony, the Minnesota Orchestra, the Hong Kong Philharmonic Orchestra, the Rotterdam Philharmonic and Sydney Symphony orchestras.
 He was also Chief Conductor of De Nederlandse Opera.

 As an opera conductor, de Waart has enjoyed success in a large and varied repertoire in many of the world’s greatest opera houses.
 He has conducted at Bayreuth, Royal Opera House Covent Garden, Grand Théâtre de Genève, Opéra de Bastille, Santa Fe Opera, and The Metropolitan Opera.
-He incorporates semi-staged and concert opera performances to his programming with his own orchestras, and he regularly conducts opera with the Netherlands Radio Philharmonic Orchestra at the Concertgebouw Amsterdam matinee series, although this season programmes include Brahms’ Requiem and Rachmaninov’s Symphony No.2.
+He incorporates semi-staged and concert opera performances into the programming of his own orchestras, and he regularly conducts opera with the Netherlands Radio Philharmonic Orchestra at the Concertgebouw Amsterdam matinee series.
+In addition, de Waart’s extensive catalogue encompasses releases for Philips, Virgin, EMI, Telarc and RCA.